 Les Filles

-Start here if you want to feel like you're somewhere in the 9th arrondissement and not a strip mall adjacent to a Target.
+Start here if you want to feel like you're in the 9th arrondissement and not a strip mall adjacent to a Target.
 Les Filles is a European café that somehow nails it.
-The Parisian sandwich is perfection with simply authentic ingredients.
-Nothing is trying too hard.
-Order the sandwich, sit down, and let the morning move slowly.
+Order the Parisian sandwich, sit down, let the morning move slowly.

 Sottovoce